TomasPavlovicPavlo/SHARP_EL9000_KBD_PCB/README.md

 # New keyboard flex PCB for SHARP EL-9000 scientific calculator

-Here you can download manufacturing data for keyboard flex PCB for SHARP EL-9000
+From folder [Gerber](gerber) you can download manufacturing data for keyboard flex PCB for SHARP EL-9000

 <img src="img/SHARP_EL9000.jpg" height="400" />